D-Bee09/aegis-capstone-project/README.md

-# 🛡️ A.E.G.I.S. - Automated Emergency Guidance & Intelligence System
+# 🛡️A.E.G.I.S. - Automated Emergency Guidance & Intelligence System

 **A Multi-Agent Clinical Co-Pilot for Pre-Hospital Trauma Care**

 ---

-## 📋 Executive Summary
+## Executive Summary

 A.E.G.I.S. transforms ambulances from transport vehicles into mobile command centers that autonomously orchestrate hospital resources before patient arrival.
 Using AI-powered analysis and agent-to-agent communication, A.E.G.I.S. ensures that trauma surgeons, operating rooms, and blood products are ready when critical patients arrive—saving precious minutes of the "Golden Hour."

 ---

-## 🎯 The Problem (Category 1: The Pitch - 30 Points)
+## The Problem (Category 1: The Pitch - 30 Points)

 ### Current State of Emergency Care